Kristina01111000/Drws_site/README.md

 change the text in the widget about patreon, also add patroen mentions around the site

-should i add a page about the patreon? or just link to the actual patreon see if the wordpres update changed the constnat contact problem
+should i add a page about the patreon? or just link to the actual patreon see if the wordpress update changed the constnat contact problem

-add changes to the site() patroen do the book edit check the email stuff
+do the book edit
+check the email stuff